 Medigap Considerations During OEP

-- Effective date of MA disenrollment is first of the following month
+The MA disenrollment takes effect the first day of the following month.

-If Medigap is denied, the beneficiary may want to reconsider whether to leave MA — Original Medicare without Medigap exposes the beneficiary to substantial cost-sharing risk.
+If Medigap is denied, the beneficiary may want to reconsider whether to leave MA, because Original Medicare without Medigap exposes the beneficiary to substantial cost-sharing risk.

 LEP Implications